-A co-signed auto loan on the other hand is when you — the borrower — still carry the full responsibility of the vehicle payments, except in the case that you can’t.
-Both your credit history and your co-signer’s credit history will be factored in during the application process, which may lead to an approval and more favorable interest rates and terms.
+A co-signed auto loan is when you still carry the full responsibility of the monthly payments but have someone else backing your loan.
+Like with a joint auto loan, both your credit history and your co-signer’s credit history will be factored in during the application process.
+This increases your chance of approval and may mean more favorable interest rates and terms.

 The bottom line

 If you’ve been denied, take a step back.
 Your lender should provide a letter stating why you were rejected.